-- One should never assume that information omitted from a resume will be known.
-It is important to be accurate, to not hide accomplishments or give short shrift to parts of a career history.
+- Never assume that information omitted from a resume will be known.
+It is important to be accurate, to be brief yet not hide accomplishments or give short shrift to parts of a career history.

 - We advise using active verbs when applicable, ensuring that the word describes what really transpired.
 “Managed”, “implemented”, “drove”, “developed”, “designed” are examples of active verbs.
 It is not necessary to provide every point in narrative form or even in whole sentences – bullet points are generally fine and often preferred.